kieranbrowne/kieranbrowne.github.io/_posts/2019-04-05-how-chromatropes-work.md

 </svg>

-By moving the position of points out of sync slightly, some interesting cross-rhythms are produced extending the percieved period of the animation.
+By moving the position of points out of sync slightly, some interesting cross-rhythms are produced, extending the percieved period of the animation.

 <svg version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" viewBox="0 0 950 500">
   <defs>